keys-i/sdkman-cicd/README.md

 Both examples use Linux amd64 containers as root for workspace permissions.
 The GitLab example selects a hosted Docker runner; adapt its tag for your own runner and keep protected-branch caches separate.
 GitHub skips installation on an exact cache hit and saves validated SDKs before the build.
-GitLab runs `sdk env install` and reuses cached binaries.
+GitLab tries `sdk env` first and installs only when activation fails.

 ## Local checks